Pesach 5777 begins at sundown on Monday, April 10, 2017

 The Tikvat Israel Pesach Guide includes the following to help you with your observance and enjoyment of Pesach:

-- Fast of the Firstborn and our siyyum, a celebration occasioned by the completion of study of a classical text, which will take place after Shacharit services on Friday, April 22.
+- Information about Fast of the Firstborn and our siyyum, a celebration occasioned by the completion of study of a classical text, which will take place after Shacharit services on Monday, April 10.
 Services that morning begin at 6:45 am.

 - The Rabbinical Assembly’s Annual Passover Guide, which you can access and download HERE.

-- A Seder Home Hospitality Form to Match Seder Seekers With Seder Seats (due by Monday, April 18).
+- A Seder Home Hospitality Form to Match Seder Seekers With Seder Seats (form due Wed.
+April 5)

 - A schedule of holiday preparation, candle lighting and service times throughout the eight-day holiday.